|Wanda Degen - Biography|

 Finalist at the Walnut Valley Festival International Autoharp Contest. - Winfield, Kansas

-RESUME - Wanda, the Music Teacher
+RESUME - Miss Wanda, Music Teacher